sysbio-bioinf/TraqBio/README.md

   ProxyPassReverse http://localhost:BIOTRAQ-PORT/biotraq
 </Location>
 ```
-   You have to fill in ```BIOTRAQ-PORT``` with the port you specified in your BioTraq configuration file.
+   You have to fill in ```BIOTRAQ-PORT``` with the port you specified in your iBioTraq configuration file.
    You also need to specify ```ProxyRequests Off``` and ```ProxyPreserveHost On``` before the existing virtual host, e.g.
   ```
 ProxyRequests Off